luigar/Info/ESLint Configuration Explanation.md

-# ESLint Configuration Explanation
+# Expanded ESLint Configuration Explanation

+Created this document from a question asked by Vivi.

-This document explains the ESLint rules provided in the configuration.
+This document explains the ESLint rules, including additional commonly used rules, to enhance your JavaScript/TypeScript code quality and consistency.

 ---